EdDataScienceEES/tutorial-Kirstb-04/index.md

 <p>&nbsp;</p>

 Whether you want to move a single file or a whole folder the process is the same.
 Simply **left click** on the folder or file you want to move and **drag** it to whatever folder you want to add it to.
-You will then get a message pop up asking if you are sure, click **Move**
+You will then get a message pop up asking if you are sure, click **Move**.

 <img width="650" alt="image" src="https://github.com/user-attachments/assets/6b80685f-d198-4ab2-9b9e-47b9c24ca68e">

 <p>&nbsp;</p>

 Once you have done this you will need to commit your changes.
-Go to the **Source Control** tab on the left hand side of the Web Editor, add a meaninfull commit message and then click **Commit & Push**
+Go to the **Source Control** tab on the left hand side of the Web Editor, add a meaningfull commit message and then click **Commit & Push**.

 <img width="400" alt="Screenshot 2024-11-23 155905" src="https://github.com/user-attachments/assets/dfb5acd2-00e1-4165-9b81-12261dddb18e">